-Following your normal routine cleaning, you can disinfect frequently touched surfaces and objects using a product from EPA's list of approved products that are effective against COVID-19.
+Following your normal routine cleaning, you can disinfect frequently touched surfaces and objects using a product from EPA's list of approved products that are effective against SARS-CoV-2, the virus that causes COVID-19 disease.
 Cleaning products and protocols should include EPA-approved disinfectants, or alcohol solutions with at least 70% alcohol in accordance with CDC requirements for use and effectiveness against viruses, bacteria and other airborne and bloodborne pathogens.
 Cleaning with soap and water will decrease how much of the virus is on surfaces and objects, which reduces the risk of exposure.
 Disinfectants kill germs on surfaces.
 By killing germs on a surface after cleaning, you can further lower the risk of spreading infection.
 For more information, please refer to the CDC guidelines on disinfecting buildings and facilities.
 Follow the instructions on the label to ensure safe and effective use of the product.